Quick Answer: AI Agents for Sales

 | Fallback path | What happens when the agent is uncertain | Escalation to rep or manager instead of forced action |

 For production LLM systems, these controls are part of the product, not documentation alone.
-A strong LLM development approach includes evaluation, retrieval quality, integration depth, latency, cost, and monitoring so teams can trust the agent after launch.
+A strong implementation includes evaluation, retrieval quality, integration depth, latency, cost, and monitoring so teams can trust the agent after launch.
+The supporting guide on enterprise AI agent governance is a useful companion when the agent can use tools, update systems, or influence customer-facing actions.

 How to Estimate ROI Before Building